 - Medication labels: A Consumer Reports study found in 2015 that side effects warnings on drug bottles are not always clear.
 New labels could help drivers better understand when it is safe for them to drive after taking a medication.

 - Employers: Companies with strong safety and health programs can emphasize the need to get enough sleep.

 - University interventions: College students often do not get enough sleep, with some sleeping less than six hours per night.
 Education programs that are focused at college students to reduce drowsy driving could be effective.

 All drivers in Texas and elsewhere in the United States should remember during Drowsy Driving Week — and every week – to never drive unless they are well rested.
 It is just not worth the risk of injury, death and personal injury lawsuits.

 Were You Injured by a Fatigued Driver?
 Call Us Today.

 Were you or a loved one hurt by a drowsy driver?
 You may be entitled to compensation.
-Please contact the Mann Law Firm today to learn more about potential damages, including medical costs, lost earnings, and pain and suffering.
+Please contact a Macon car accident lawyer at the Mann Law Firm today to learn more about potential damages, including medical costs, lost earnings, and pain and suffering.